 By Kathryn Boland

 Have you ever wondered if there are more ways to use a bolster than those that you’ve tried?
-This prop, which looks like a long and skinny pillow, is often used for Savasana and other modified Yoga poses.
+This prop looks like a long and skinny pillow and is often used for Savasana and other modified Yoga poses.
 Yet, a bolster can be used to support various twists, forward folds, and backbends that are gentle and restful enough to be included in Restorative classes.
 Along with a sturdy blanket, this prop can support most students through such classes.
 Read on for three such ways to use a Bolster for Restorative asana practice.
 Enjoy!

 1) Baddha Konasana